 The cupboards and shelves with glass sliding doors contain all the surgical instruments and materials that are needed for surgery.
 They are accessible from both sides.
 This means the nurses can clean and sterilise the equipment and easily place them in the cupboards, without having to enter the surgical suite.
 Our cleaning facilities and autoclave sterilising machines are on the opposite side to the surgery, to make it even easier.

 We have full digital radiography facilities in the clinic.
-This room contains an anaesthetic machine as many animals need sedation or anaesthesia to keep them still enough for radiographs to be taken safely.
+This room contains an anaesthetic machine as many animals need sedation or anaesthesia to keep them still enough for radiographs and ultrasounds to be taken safely.
 The room is fully lined with lead, to prevent any possibility of leakage of x-ray beams from the room, maintaining optimum safety for our clients and staff.
 We also have a special barricade on wheels which is lined with lead, allowing the veterinarian or nurse to stand close to the animal but behind a safety barricade.
 Sometimes it is necessary for us to hold the animal directly when the radiograph is being taken if it cannot be sufficiently sedated or anaesthetised.
 We need to wear large lead coats and protection collars for this to minimise our exposure.

 Our vets are trained in many areas including pathology, microbiology, haematology and parasitology.
 With our laboratory in the clinic we are able to run many diagnostic tests to help us determine the nature of your pet’s illness.
 This means we have rapid results, so we can start your pet on the correct treatment straight away to start on the way to recovery.